284: No Such Thing As Salty Yeti Bones

 But yeah, he just said of the video, quick, sew it up, sew it up.
 He sewed it up right there and then and he kept on playing the game.

 We're gonna have to wrap up shortly.
-I'm probably gonna have to stitch that stitch fantastic
+I'm gonna have to stitch that, stitch that fantastic

-I thought that metaphor was never going to end.
+I thought my mental was never going to end.

 Anything else before we wrap up?
 I just have my favourite rugby story, aside from the testicle ripping, maybe,